Hreshey/Hreshey/README.md

 - i go by kai!
-- I’m interested in drawing animating games
+- I’m interested in drawing, animating, games
 - I’m looking to collaborate on animations or so
 - Pronouns: he him!
 - Fun fact: I'm Transmasc<33